Mclovin does Emacs

 My dislikes

-• Found it hard to learn/configure in the beginning.
-Spent at least 3-4 hours trying to get my configuration from topfunky) right.
+- Found it hard to learn/configure in the beginning.
+Spent at least 3-4 hours trying to get my configuration forked from topfunky right.
 The peepcode was a great help.

 It’s still early days and who knows, I might still head back to good ol’ TextMate soon.
 On the other hand, if I can push through the initial pain-barrier, Emacs offers an awesome and powerful cross-platform IDE.